securityfirst/tent-content/contents_ru/travel/kidnapping/beginner/the-phases-of-a-kidnapping.md

 [Title]: # (Фазы похищения)
 [Order]: # (8)

-1. Surveilla
+1. Surveillance
-ce
 2. Capture
-3. Tra
-sport (This could happe
- several times)
+3. Transport (This could happen several times)
-4. Co
+4. Confinement
-fi
-eme
-t
-5. Release/ Termi
+5. Release/ Termination
-atio

-This Begi

-er lesso
- co
-ce
-trates o
- the first 2 phases: how to AVOID kid ap by reduci g the i ce tives a d opportu ities for kid ap a d maki g it more complex for prospective kid appers.
+This Beginner lesson concentrates on the first 2 phases: how to AVOID kidnap by reducing the incentives and opportunities for kidnap and making it more complex for prospective kidnappers.

-For advice o
- survival tech
-iques i
- the eve
-t of bei
-g kid
-apped go to the Adva
-ced lesso
-, a
-d for advice o
- what to do if a colleague has bee kid apped go to the Expert lesso
+For advice on survival techniques in the event of being kidnapped go to the Advanced lesson, and for advice on what to do if a colleague has been kidnapped go to the Expert lesson.
-.